 4. Start scheduling content

 Now that you’ve got the basics down, you’re ready to start building the scaffolding of your campaign.
 And that scaffolding is social media posts and emails.

-The trick with social media is to schedule as much as you possibly can in advance.
-On #GivingTuesday, save your live-posting time and effort for things like interacting with donors, celebrating milestones, and other things that must be done in real-time.
-Get your key content together, build the posts, and schedule them to fire way ahead of time.
-Not only will this save time on November 30th, it’ll save you the stress and writer’s block that can happen in the midst of a big day.
+The secret to using social media is to schedule as much as you possibly can in advance.
+On #GivingTuesday, you want to use your live-posting time and effort for things like interacting with donors, celebrating milestones, and other things that must be done in real-time.
+So get your key content together, build the posts, and schedule posting ahead of time.
+Not only will this save time on November 29th, but it’ll save you the stress and writer’s block that almost inevitably comes on the big day.

-Like social media, schedule ahead of time!
+Just like social media, create your email schedule ahead of time!
 Your email strategy can be as simple or as robust as you’d like.
-We know this is last minute, but at the bare-bones minimum, plan one blast email on #GivingTuesday asking people to donate to your profile.
-If you’re up for a bit more of an intensive strategy, try scheduling some targeted emails to key groups of donors (such as past #GivingTuesday donors, your recurring donors, volunteers, and so on.)
+We know this is last minute, but at the bare-bones minimum, plan one email blast on #GivingTuesday asking people to donate to your profile page.
+If you’re up for a bit more of an intensive strategy, try scheduling some pre-event or targeted emails to key groups of donors (such as previous #GivingTuesday donors, your recurring donors, volunteers, and so on.)

 If you’re looking for inspiration, don’t forget our Nonprofit Toolkit!
 We’ve got a sample email schedule and templates ready and waiting for you.

 5. Make a day-of plan

 As it has been said, failure to plan is planning to fail. #GivingTuesday is not the day to fly by the seat of your pants.
 It may be last minute, but take the time to put together a day-of plan so you’ve got your bases covered on November 29th.
 Here’s what we recommend:

-- Social media: Assign someone to monitor social media, respond to comments and DMs, live-post when needed, and make sure your scheduled posts fire as planned.
+- Assign someone to monitor social media.
+This means responding to comments and DMs, live-posting when needed, and making sure your scheduled posts fire off as planned.
 If you have an actual Social Media Manager, great.
 If not, find a capable staff member or see if you have any volunteers who can help.